 About

 Praised for their “immaculate precision and spirit” (The Strad) and “cultured tone” (Arts Desk), the Solem Quartet has established itself as one of the most innovative and adventurous quartets of its generation.
-A 2020 awardee of the Jerwood Arts Live Work Fund, one of 33 artists selected from more than 1200 applicants, the Solem Quartet takes its place amongst some of the UK’s brightest artistic voices.
+A 2020 awardee of the Jerwood Arts Live Work Fund, the Solem Quartet takes its place amongst some of the UK’s brightest artistic voices.
+Since winning the Royal Over-Seas League Ensemble Competition 2014, the Solem Quartet has built a strong following.
+They enjoy a busy concert schedule, ranging from international tours in Asia and Europe to performances at major UK venues including Wigmore Hall and Royal Festival Hall.

 L to R: